zhutoutoutousan/A-study-note-as-a-beginner/software-industry-and-tech/software-engineering/generic-tools/chrome.md

 # Wanna expand your skills later?
 [21 Chrome shortcuts you need to know](https://www.cnet.com/how-to/21-chrome-shortcuts-you-need-to-know/)

+# Chrome DevTool
+- If you check an Object in the console, you often encounter the `(...)`, what exactly does it mean?

 # Oops
 ## How to recover deleted bookmarks, passwords and other settings in Chrome